-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - Practice staff carried out NHS health checks for patients between the ages of 40 and 74 years. - Extended hours appointments were available between 6.30 pm and 7 pm on Mondays and Wednesdays, and from 7.30 am to 8 am on Tuesdays, Thursdays and Fridays.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.

+Practice staff carried out NHS health checks for patients between the ages of 40 and 74 years.